 THE SQUIRREL HAS LEFT

-A few months ago, I had the privilege and good fortune to adopt a wonderful 3 year old Yorkie/Chihuahua who was left for adoption at my local pet adoption center.
+A few months ago, I had the privilege and good fortune to adopt a wonderful three-year-old Yorkie/Shitzu who was left for adoption at my local pet adoption center.
 How anyone could drop off such a docile cutie is beyond me.
 Nonetheless, my family and I are sure glad that they did.
 We named him Mac.
 Mac was meant for us.
-He took to my family immediately and it has been a joy having him ever since.
+He took to my family immediately, and it has been a joy having him ever since.
 In the weeks that followed, Mac revealed to us his love for chasing bunnies and squirrels.
 Man, does he love chasing bunnies and squirrels!
-He can hardly contain himself when he knows that we are going for a walk where the squirrels usually hang out.
+He can hardly contain himself when he knows we are going for a walk where the squirrels usually hang out.
 It was one particular day that Mac spotted a squirrel and gave chase.
 The squirrel saw Mac coming and bolted up the wall of one of the townhouses where I was walking him.
-Mac did his usual barking, squealing, running back and forth, trying to climb the wall, and finally sitting and staring at the roof where the squirrel finally disappeared to.
-He was determined to get that squirrel and was somehow hoping that the squirrel would make his way back to that wall.
-The squirrel obviously never did.
+Mac did his usual barking, squealing, running back and forth, trying to climb the wall, and finally sitting and staring at the roof where the squirrel finally disappeared.
+He was determined to get that squirrel and somehow hoped that the squirrel would make his way back to that wall.
+The squirrel never did.
 He was long gone.
 However, that didn’t stop Mac from patiently staring at the spot where the squirrel was.
 Needless to say, after a while, I had to coax Mac to keep walking because the squirrel had left.
 Mac would not budge from his sitting position.
-I’m sure in his mind, he was convinced the squirrel was coming back so why leave.
-Finally, I had to tell him that the squirrel has left and picked him up and carried him far enough that he would not be able to see the spot and want to to return to it before I put him back down.
+I’m sure in his mind, he was convinced the squirrel was coming back, so why leave?
+Finally, I had to tell him that the squirrel had left and picked him up and carried him far enough that he would not be able to see the spot and want to return to it before I put him back down.